 To make the most of my time in the car I listen to podcasts.
 Podcasts that inspire and podcasts that teach.
 Also, at times I listen to Facebook lives from mentors and other inspiring bloggers or even audible books.

 Investing in yourself is one of the 5 things one of my mentors once told me to do.
-Listening to books or podcasts is just one way of investing in yourself and when driving is a perfect use of time to do this.
+Listening to books or podcasts is just one way of investing in yourself.
+Driving is a perfect use of time to listen to podcasts.
+Naturally, there are times I do relisten to parts of the podcast again later to take notes.

 Balancing life around family.